Youanai-Technologies/lamela-browser-extension-api/README.md

-- # TypeScript WebSocket Example

-* # Browser Extension WebSocket API
+# Browser Extension WebSocket API

 - A simple TypeScript WebSocket server and client implementation using the `ws` package.